grafana/plugin-tools/docusaurus/docs/how-to-guides/index.md

   - ui extensions
 ---

-Learn how to add additional functionality and capabilities to Grafana plugins based on their plugin type.
+Learn how to extend plugins with additional functionality and capabilities with short guides grouped by plugin type.

 <DocLinkList />